ibm-cloud-docs/cis/cis-cli-plugin.md

 ### Logging in to the CLI with a private endpoint
 {: #logging-in-cli-private-endpoint}

-Use the following command to log in to a private endpoint by using the CLI:
+Use the following command to log in to a private endpoint from the CLI:

 ```sh
 ibmcloud login -a private.cloud.ibm.com